apache/skywalking/docs/en/setup/backend/backend-alarm.md

 # Alerting
+Alerting mechanism measures system performance according to the metrics of services/instances/endpoints from different layers.
+Alerting kernel is an in-memory, time-window based queue.

 The alerting core is driven by a collection of rules defined in `config/alarm-settings.yml.` There are three parts to alerting rule definitions.
 1. [alerting rules](#rules).
 They define how metrics alerting should be triggered and what conditions should be considered.